Your J-1 Visa

 Short-Term Scholar Housing

-There is NO SMOKING in the apartment.
-You must smoke at least 25 feet away from the windows, doors and air handling units outside the building.
-It is also your responsibility to keep the apartment clean.
+There is NO SMOKING in the apartment or on any UC-operated properties.
+It is your responsibility to keep the apartment clean.
 This includes regularly washing the dishes and linens and keeping the property looking presentable.